Linear and projective boundaries in HNN-extensions and distortion phenomena: The words and are geodesic

 The two preceding lemmas imply Lemma~\ref{coro}, that is, that the $w_k$ are geodesic:

-\begin{proof}[Proof of Lemma~\ref{coro}] Lemma~\ref{noakisshort} implies that every word that represents $w_k$ and has only letters $a_j$ or $a_j^{-1}$ with $j<k$ is at least as long as $w_k$.
-On the other hand, by Lemma~\ref{containingakinG} we know that any word containing $a_k$ or $a_k^{-1}$ is as least as long as $w_k$ (and, if a word contains letters $a_j$ for $j>k$ it is still longer).
+\begin{proof}[Proof of Lemma~\ref{coro}] Let $w$ be a geodesic word such that $w=_{G}w_k=_Ga^\tet{k}$.
+Recall that we have chosen $p\geq 20>12$.
+Since $\ell(w)<12\cdot 2^{k-1}$ Lemma~\ref{noakisshort} implies that $w$ has to contain the letter $a_k$ or $a_k^{-1}$.
+On the other hand, by Lemma~\ref{containingakinG} we know that any word containing $a_k$ or $a_k^{-1}$ is as least as long as $w_k$.
 So the statement follows. \end{proof}